keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Red & Saber hybrid.md

 - when she summons the sword it gives her a costume, like armor or something
 - array powers, swap between different styles of sword and armor for different powers
 - tectonic powers, her speed is due to literally shifting tectonic plates under her feet as she moves
+- kicked out at 16/17, homeless now, crust punk
-- former farmer, dragon wife
+- formed or joined a band, gained popularity, dragon wife
-- is now homeless, very punk aesthetic
+-

 DRAGONSOUL YIPPEE